-15 'Trials of the Century' and the Media Frenzies That Accompanied Them
+25 "Trials of the Century" and the Media Frenzies That Accompanied Them

 Whatever you consider to be the "trial of the century," chances are it wasn't the first, and it certainly won't be the last.
-Here are 15 from the 20th century—a period of time that happened to be remarkably "trial of the century"-heavy.
+Here are 25 from the 19th, 20th, and 21st centuries—a period of time that happens to be remarkably "trial of the century"-heavy.

 On June 25, 1906, railroad heir Harry Kendall Thaw murdered famed architect Stanford White on the rooftop restaurant and theater of Madison Square Garden.
-White, a Beaux-Arts pioneer who had designed that iteration of Madison Square Garden (torn down in 1926), had a reputation as a ladies man and bon vivant.
-Years earlier, the married White had seduced the woman who would become Thaw’s wife, Evelyn Nesbit, who was just 16 at the time.
-Plagued by unhinged jealousy and mental illness, Thaw shot White three times during the finale of Mam'zelle Champagne, the show being performed at the rooftop theater.
+Years earlier, the married White had raped the woman who would become Thaw’s wife, Evelyn Nesbit, who was just 16 at the time.
+Plagued by jealousy and mental illness, Thaw shot White three times during the finale of Mam'zelle Champagne, the show being performed at the rooftop theater.
 According to witnesses, Thaw screamed, “He ruined my wife!”

 The ensuing trial electrified the East Coast press, which was, by 1906, a certified mass media machine.
-Pittsburgh and New York papers ran wall-to-wall coverage, featuring stories that were often colored by bias bought and paid for by the involved parties.
-Thomas Edison even produced a nickelodeon film about the murder just one week after it occurred.
+Pittsburgh and New York papers ran wall-to-wall coverage.
+Thomas Edison's studio even produced a nickelodeon film about the murder just one week after it occurred.

-Because of the surrounding front-page frenzy, Thaw's trial is often cited as the first “trial of the century” by legal scholars and media historians (though the term wasn’t used until much later to describe the events in retrospect).
-The Library of Congress’s Newspaper & Current Periodical Reading Room dubs it “the first trial of the century” in their Chronicling America: American Historic Newspapers collection.
+Because of the surrounding front-page frenzy, Thaw's trial is often cited as the first “trial of the century” by legal scholars and media historians (though the term wasn’t used until later to describe the events in retrospect).
+The Library of Congress dubs it “the first trial of the century” in its Chronicling America: American Historic Newspapers collection.

-Both the District Attorney and Thaw’s first lawyer wanted an insanity plea, but Thaw’s family refused to sully their name in such a manner.
-Besides paying for sympathetic press coverage, the Thaws threw their money at a parade of doctors to diagnose Harry as a victim of a very specific type of temporary insanity: "dementia Americana.”
+Both the district attorney and Thaw’s first lawyer wanted an insanity plea, but Thaw’s family refused to sully their name in such a manner.
+Their lawyer argued Harry was a victim of a very specific type of temporary insanity: "dementia Americana.”
 This was defined as insanity caused by a violation of "the sanctity of his home or the purity of his wife."

 A deadlocked jury meant that the trial would be repeated, and the breathless press attention would continue.
-Thaw was found not guilty by reason of insanity after the second trial and was sentenced to life at a facility for the criminally insane.
+Thaw was found not guilty by reason of insanity after the second trial and was effectively sentenced to life at a facility for the criminally insane.
 He later would escape by simply walking out the front door and into a waiting car headed for Quebec.
-After his eventual extradition from Canada, Thaw underwent a third trial, where he was found both sane and not guilty.
+After his eventual extradition from Canada, Thaw underwent a third trial, where he eventually was found not guilty and also sane.

 Thaw and Nesbit divorced, and just two years later, Thaw was arrested again for whipping a 19-year-old boy.
 He was again sent to an insane asylum, and was freed in 1924.
 Harry K. Thaw died a free man in Miami in 1947.

 Haywood’s defense team featured famed Chicago lawyer Clarence Darrow, and the trial marked the legendary litigator’s introduction to the national stage.
-As Harry L. Crane wrote in the Statesman, “The eyes of the civilized world [are on] these great proceedings.”
+As Harry L. Crane wrote in a 1907 issue of the Idaho Statesman, the trial “will be a trial of greater importance than any other criminal trial in the history of this country, of more importance than the Thaw trial.”
 Reporters from across the country relayed Darrow's impressive tactics to their readers.
 It was “one of the great court cases in the annals of the American judiciary,” John W. Carberry wrote in the Boston Globe.
 Socialist newspaper the Daily People dubbed it “the greatest trial of modern times.”

-Darrow’s skilled defense and his team’s comprehensive cross-examination of the government’s only witness resulted in the jury issuing a verdict of “not guilty.”
+Darrow’s skilled defense and his team’s comprehensive cross-examination of the government’s star witness resulted in the jury issuing a verdict of not guilty.

-As Felix Frankfurter wrote in The Atlantic in 1927, "The fact is that a long succession of disclosures has aroused interest far beyond the boundaries of Massachusetts and even of the United States, until the case has become one of those rare causes célèbres which are of international concern."
+As future Supreme Court justice Felix Frankfurter wrote in The Atlantic in 1927, "The fact is that a long succession of disclosures has aroused interest far beyond the boundaries of Massachusetts and even of the United States, until the case has become one of those rare causes célèbres which are of international concern."

 The appeals were unsuccessful, and the two men were executed in 1927.